privacyidea/privacyidea/doc/configuration/tokenconfig/email.rst

 The config entry ``email.concurrent_challenges`` set in :ref:`cfgfile` will save the sent OTP value in the challenge database.
 This way several challenges can be open at the same time.
 The user can answer the challenges in an arbitrary order.
 Set this to a true value.
+Defaults to off.

 Deprecated Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~